Rebecca Boudreaux, Ph.D., President & CEO

-Trained as a chemist, Rebecca is an entrepreneurial, technology executive with a unique blend of technical skills and business development expertise.
+Trained as a chemist, Rebecca Boudreaux, Ph.D. is an entrepreneurial, technology executive with a unique blend of technical skills and business development expertise.
 She has served on the management team or Board of Directors of various startup companies in the clean tech, life sciences, high tech, and non-profit sectors.
-Presently, she is President and Director of Oberon Fuels, a California-based company making DME (dimethyl ether) as pathway to zero-emission mobility and carbon neutrality.
-In her role at Oberon, Rebecca leads the customer development, strategic partnering efforts, and the regulatory and legislative development for the use of DME as a fuel.
+Presently, she is President and Chief Executive Officer of Oberon Fuels, a California-based company making DME (dimethyl ether) as pathway to zero-emission mobility and carbon neutrality.
+In her role at Oberon, Dr. Boudreaux leads the company’s strategic partnership initiatives, and the regulatory and legislative development for the use of DME as a fuel.

-Rebecca is an invited lecturer around the world, exploring the interface of science, business, and entrepreneurship in the energy and non-profit sectors.
-She has co-authored seven peer-reviewed publications and is a co-inventor on 12 patents and applications.
-Rebecca is the Chair of the International DME Association and Chair of the ASTM International DME Taskforce.
+Dr. Boudreaux is an invited lecturer around the world, exploring the interface of science, business, and entrepreneurship in the energy and non-profit sectors.
+She has co-authored seven peer-reviewed publications and is a co-inventor on 13 patents.
+Dr. Boudreaux is the Chair of the ASTM International DME Taskforce.
 She also served on the California Air Resources Board (CARB)’s Dairy and Livestock Working Group focused on fostering markets for anaerobic digesters.

 Elliot Hicks, COO

 Elliot Hicks is Co-Founder and Chief Operating Officer of Oberon Fuels, where he is responsible for technology development, financial forecasting, budgeting, business model development, strategy, and overseeing daily operations.
 In his role, Elliot works cross-functionally across all areas of the company aiding in the management of specific engineering projects and intellectual property development, while supporting business development efforts by providing engineering expertise.

 Elliot has worked in senior management positions in several technology startups covering a broad range of industries, including LEDs, solar cells, online media and software consulting.